ices-taf/doc/README.md

 Tonnes, thousands of individuals

-## Bootstrap procedure
+## Boot procedure

 ### Initial folder

-The `bootstrap/initial` folder contains the initial *data* and *software* that are not available online from another repository.
+The `boot/initial` folder contains the initial *data* and *software* that are not available online from another repository.
 These files are the basis of all subsequent analysis, and guarantee that the TAF analysis can be rerun later and will reproduce the original results, even if data in the underlying databases (outside of TAF) may have changed after the original analysis was submitted.

 One objective of TAF is to document the data preparation.
 Therefore, the initial data files should represent the original data before the main preprocessing and